-The script, written by the same guys who did Hotel Transylvania, is steeped in over-the-top, Invader Zim-style shouting that I secretly love.
-The gems of it, surprisingly, are smart jokes we oldies get.
+The script, written by the same guys who did Hotel Transylvania, is steeped in over-the-top, Invader Zim-style shouting.
+The gems of it are smart pop culture jokes that only people of a certain age will get.

-The film is packed with not-so-subtle riffs on other franchises that, like Legos, have driven people insane, including Nolan’s Dark Knight series, The Terminator (“Come with me if you want to not die,” WyldStyle tells Emmet), Tim Burton’s original Batman films (before Schumacher took over), Star Wars and Lord of the Rings (the fantasy realm is called Middle Zealand, a play on Middle Earth and the place where Peter Jackson filmed the trilogy.)
+The film is packed with riffs on other franchises that, like LEGOs, have driven people insane, including Christopher Nolan’s Dark Knight series, Tim Burton’s original Batman films (before Schumacher took over), Star Wars and Lord of the Rings.

-The full list of references is covered in this EW article, which, like the next two paragraphs, contains some spoilers.
-If you haven’t seen the movie yet, stop reading.
+The full list of references is covered in this EW article, which, like the next two paragraphs, contains spoilers.
+If you haven’t seen The LEGO Movie yet, stop reading.

-Directed by Phil Lord and Christopher Miller (Cloudy With A Chance of MeatBalls, 21 Jump Street), the film diminished in scope and grandeur slightly when it revealed that this awesome Lego world, with all its interior universes, merely exists on someone’s play table.
+Directed by Phil Lord and Christopher Miller (Cloudy With A Chance of MeatBalls), the film diminished in scope and grandeur slightly when it revealed that this awesome LEGO world, with all its interior universes, exists on someone’s play table.

-The dictator of Lego World, President Business, wants to control everything and “destroy the world” by gluing everything down with “The Kragle” (a tube of crazy glue), making the Lego people unable to build anew (or, for that matter, move).
+The dictator of LEGO World, President Business, wants to control everything and “destroy the world” by gluing everything down with “The Kragle” (a tube of crazy glue), making LEGO people unable to build anew (or, for that matter, move).

-Along comes the Resistance, a secret band of “Master Builders,” who have been waiting for a Messiah-like figure called “The Special” to appear in accordance to an 8-year-old prophecy that we later learn is totally made up (a ballsy jab at that other really old document about the return of a Messiah).
+Along comes the Resistance, a secret band of “Master Builders,” who have been waiting for a Messiah-like figure called “The Special” to appear in accordance to an 8-year-old prophecy that we later learn is completely fabricated (a ballsy jab at that other really old document about Christ).